Top 20+ AdWords Tips

 Rather than guess what works, test what works and find out for sure!

 There are lots of these floating around.
-If you get your campaign set up a an AdWords qualified expert or AdWords qualified company, then they will be able to give you a £75 voucher as part of the deal.
-If you are in the UK and you join the Federation of Small Business they will send you a voucher every single month (or at least they have with me!)
-You might even be able to find one cheap on eBay.
+If you get your campaign set up a an AdWords qualified expert or AdWords qualified company, then they should be able to give you a £200 voucher as part of the deal (if you spend £100 or more within 30 days of setting up your account).

 If you want to become/stay and AdWords Qualified professional, don’t want to pay to sit the AdWords exams, and are lucky enough to have an account manager at Google, ask them nicely if they will generate you a voucher code for the Google Testing Center (worked for me…).
+Though soon, this will no longer be an issue as Google are making the certification exams free for their new Google Partners programme.

 This one is very far from being a no brainer, but if done correctly, you may be able to claw back some of the money you have spent on AdWords without affecting your own sales too badly.
 See Google Think Retail AdSense PDF for further (admittedly very biased) information from Google.